-GemStone/S 64 Bit 3.0.1 Windows Client Installation
+GemStone/S 64 Bit 3.1 Windows Client Installation

-To allow GemStone/S 64 Bit clients to connect from GBS applications and to run topaz on Windows, GemStone/S 64 Bit provides a separate Windows installation, with the name GemBuilder for C. This installation provides:
+To allow GemStone/S 64 Bit clients to connect from 32-bit GBS applications and to run topaz on Windows, GemStone/S 64 Bit provides a separate Windows installation, with the name GemBuilder for C. This installation provides:

-- ▶ The ability to run topaz on Windows, to login RPC to a GemStone/S 64 Bit server on UNIX. - ▶ The ability to run gslist to get information about remote UNIX servers - ▶ The client libraries to be used by GBS for RPC logins.
+- ▶ The ability to run topaz on Windows, to login RPC to a GemStone/S 64 Bit server on UNIX. - ▶ The ability to run gslist to get information about remote UNIX servers - The 32-bit client libraries to be used by GBS for RPC logins from Windows.

-If you do not require topaz or gslist on Windows, you may wish to extract only the client libraries from the Windows installation, and move these files to a directory on the path or to the GBS installation.
-See "Installing GemStone/S 64 Bit 3.0.1 Libraries onto Windows Clients" on page 37.
+If you do not require topaz or gslist on Windows, you may wish to extract only the client libraries from the Windows installation, and move these files to an appropriate directory on the client.
+See "Copying GemStone/S 64 Bit 3.1 Libraries" on page 52.

 To install the GemStone/S 64 Bit Windows Client product, use the following procedure.
-The procedure is similar regardless of what platform the GemStone/S 64 Bit server is running on.

-- 1. The GemStone/S 64 Bit client installation for Windows is provided as a zipped archive with a name similar to GemBuilderC3.0.1-x86.Windows\NT.zip.
-Move this distribution file to the directory location in which this will be installed. - 2.
-Create a directory named GemBuilderC3.0.1-x86.Windows\NT, into which the client will be installed, and make this directory the working directory.
-For example: - C:\InstallDir> mkdir GemBuilderC3.0.1-x86.Windows\NT - C:\InstallDir> cd GemBuilderC3.0.1-x86.Windows NT
+- 1. The GemStone/S 64 Bit client installation for Windows is provided as a zipped archive with a name similar to GemBuilderC3.1.0-x86.Windows\NT.zip.
+Move this distribution file to the directory location in which this will be installed, InstallDir. - 2.
+Create a directory named GemBuilderC3.1.0-x86.Windows\NT (or another name of your choice), into which the client will be installed, and make this directory the working directory.
+For example:

+''' InstallDir> mkdir GemBuilderC3.1.0-x86.Windows_NT InstallDir> cd GemBuilderC3.1.0-x86.Windows_NT '''